Graduate Admissions: Master of Arts Program Latin American Studies

-- Submit a writing sample of 20 pages or less
+- Writing sample of 20 pages or less

 - Unless you have studied full-time for one uninterrupted academic year at a university-level institution in which English is the language of instruction and in a country where English is a dominant language

 *Please note, students who already have a Masters Degree are not eligible to apply for the program unless under limited circumstances.
 Please view the General Catalog for more information on Duplication of Advanced Degrees.